 environment variable provided by Node.js.
 This variable allows you to specify a file containing additional CA certificates that Node.js should trust.

-It’s important to note that Kibana does not automatically use the system’s trusted certificate chain.
-Even if the proxy’s certificate is added to the operating system’s certificate store, Kibana will not recognize it unless explicitly specified using the NODE_EXTRA_CA_CERTS
+It’s important to note that Kibana doesn’t automatically use the system’s trusted certificate chain.
+Even if the proxy’s certificate is added to the operating system’s certificate store, Kibana will not recognize it unless explicitly instructed to by using the NODE_EXTRA_CA_CERTS

 variable.